 Classes will be in Summer II session.
 This is the second 5 week summer term.
 You must be able to attend all five weeks of this session in order to be part of the program.
 The dates are June 26-August 4, 2017.

 ENGL 1100 English Composition I (3 hours)

 UNIV 1060 Success Strategies II (1 hour)

 UNIV 1150 Special Topics with Learning Strategies (2 hours)

 *Students are required to remain enrolled in UNIV 1150 and at least one of the other courses , but are highly encouraged to remain in all courses with the learning community.

 Students will pay tuition, along with any required registration or student fees.
-Information on tuition and fees is available on the following link
+For more information on tuition and fees or to estimate tuition cost, visit the Tuition Calculator

 Fall tuition and fees are based on the number of hours the students enroll for the term.

 You will be able to apply for on-campus housing once you are accepted into the program and have placed a $200.00 confirmation deposit to Admissions.
 Included in the “What’s Next” brochure are instructions on making the confirmation deposit.
 This is due no later than May 1, however access to the FALL housing application is based upon receipt of the deposit.
 You may choose to make the confirmation deposit of $200.00 (which is non-refundable) before May 1 in order to apply for FALL housing.
 Housing is based on a first come-first served basis and is subject to full capacity resulting in students being waitlisted.
 More information concerning housing is located on the housing website

 Summer housing is handled a bit differently.
 Visit the Office of University Housing for more information concerning summer housing.